Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Wagga Wagga Surrounds is below the national average.
-The median income is $52,494 and the average income is $61,741.
-In contrast, Rest of NSW has a median income of $49,459 and an average income of $62,998.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Wagga Wagga Surrounds SA2 has a median income of $52,494 and an average income of $61,741.
+This is below the national average.
+Rest of NSW has a median income of $49,459 and an average income of $62,998.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Wagga Wagga Surrounds would be approximately $59,113 (median) and $69,527 (average) as of September 2025.
 Census 2021 income data indicates that incomes in Wagga Wagga Surrounds cluster around the 55th percentile nationally.
-The $1,500 - 2,999 earnings band captures 35.9% of the community (6,916 individuals), aligning with the metropolitan region where this cohort represents 29.9%.
+The $1,500 - 2,999 earnings band captures 35.9% of the community (6,916 individuals), similar to metropolitan regions where this cohort represents 29.9%.
 After housing costs, residents retain 88.7% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income